l-nguyen03/LfB-Institute-Project/README.md

 7. He will then go to GitHub and create a pull request.
 Then the team can review his code and give feedbacks, then I will merge the code to main branch.
 8. Once the changes are merged, everyone in the team can pull the updated code to their local machine by using ``git pull origin main``.

+**Please only add, commit and push your Python codes, you can also additionally push your Dockerfile if you have changed it for others to review and update**

 ## GitHub and Git basic commands:
 1. ``git clone <url>`` - Clone a repository to your local machine.
 2. ``git pull`` - Pull changes from the remote repository.